microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callendedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the details of an event message about call ended.
-This message is generated when a call has ended.
+This message is generated when a call ends.

 Inherits from [eventMessageDetail](../resources/eventmessagedetail.md).